redgar598/DNAm_organoid_passage/README.md

 ```
 Version here_0.1

 The data folder provided on github does not include data.
-All files used include links to where the data is deposited pubically.
+Data used will be linked once deposited pubically.